demisto/content-docs/content-repo/extra-docs/articles/Shift-management.md

 When there is a shift change, a shift management incident is created.
 This incident can be created automatically through a [shift handover job](#create-a-shift-handover-job) that runs every time there is a shift change, or manually by the SOC manager or one of the analysts.

 Before creating a new incident, you must configure the playbook inputs according to your needs and integrated apps.
-When creating a manual incident, make sure to select the “shift handover” in the incident type selection section.

-If creating the incident manually, the SOC manager can provide handover information in the *Shift manager briefing* field of the *Create Incident* form.
-If the SOC manager does not provide this information in the *Create Incident* form, when the incident is created, an email is sent to the SOC manager requesting briefing information.
+When creating a manual incident, make sure to select *shift handover* in the incident type selection section.
+The SOC manager can provide handover information in the *Shift manager briefing* field of the *Create Incident* form.
+If the SOC manager does not provide this information in the *Create Incident* form, then when the incident is created, an email is sent to the SOC manager requesting the briefing information.
 The email address of the SOC manager is configured in the playbook inputs.

-After the incident is created, the Shift Handover playbook runs.
-The out of office list is updated with the names of the analysts for the incoming shift who are currently unavailable (for example, on PTO).
+After the incident is created, the **Shift Handover** playbook runs.
+The out-of-office list is updated with the names of the analysts for the incoming shift who are currently unavailable (for example, on PTO).
 A list of the available analysts is also created along with the list of active incidents.
 Pending incidents are not included in the list.
 The available analysts are assigned to the active incidents.

-The Incident info tab of the incident layout is populated with the:
+The *Incident info* tab of the incident layout is populated with the following:
 - List of active incidents and the analysts who are assigned to them.
-- List of OOO analysts.
+- List of out-of-office analysts.
 - SOC manager briefing instructions.

 Analysts can retrieve details of their incidents by clicking the incidents assigned to them.
 Their incident opens in the incident dashboard.

 In the incident layout, the SOC manager can create a channel in Slack or Microsoft Teams to send notifications to the analysts about an upcoming briefing session for the shift handover.
-The manager can start the briefing session in Zoom by clicking *To start the meeting link* in the incident layout.
-Analysts can join the Zoom session by clicking the *To join the meeting* link in the incident layout.
+The SOC manager can start the briefing session in Zoom by clicking *To start the meeting* link in the incident layout.
+Analysts can join the Zoom session by clicking the *To join the meeting* link.

 ## In This Pack